-To provide both the desired spot size flexibility & injection line operation, a new experimental configuration is being investigated that includes a further two Gabor lenses.
+To provide both the desired spot size flexibility & injection line operation, a new configuration is being investigated that includes a further two Gabor lenses.
 These are installed after a new 2.5 m long drift after Gabor lens 5, in the same configuration as Gabor lenses 4 & 5 which sees an additional 20 cm drift length included.
-The second energy collimator after Gabor lens 3 is also replaced with an equivalent length drift space.
+The second energy collimator after Gabor lens 3 is also replaced with an equivalent length drift space, with only one collimator required for both stage 1 and stage 2 operation.
 The total length increase is 5.314 m.
-A schematic diagram of this stage 1 configuration is shown in Fig. 3.
+A schematic diagram of this stage 1 configuration is shown in fig. 3.

-To validate the design, the SCAPA beam is tracked through beam line models in Madx, BDSIM, and GPT (excluding space charge effects).
-The stage 1 start-to-end horizontal beam size is shown in Fig. 4.
+To validate the design, the SCAPA beam is tracked through beam line models in Madx, BDSIM, and GPT models (excluding space charge effects).
+The stage 1 start-to-end horizontal beam size is shown in fig. 4.
 Good agreement is observed between all three models.
-Differences between BDSIM and GPT are attributed to GPT modelling finite strength fields at the sampled locations whereas BDSIM models hard-edged fields.
-When space charge effects are considered, an emittance growth is again observed, reducing the transport efficiency.
+When space charge effects are considered, an emittance growth is again observed impeding nominal transport performance.